miaodai/miaodai.github.io/_pages/home.md

   - /home.html
 ---

-Welcome!
-I am a Ph.D. candidate in the [Department of Economics](https://www.mcgill.ca/economics/) at [McGill University](https://www.mcgill.ca/).
-My research interests are in the areas of Development, Applied Micro, and Institutional Economics.
-Currently, I am working on my job market paper that focuses on using network-based targeting strategies for improving technology adoption.
+Welcome to my page.
+I am a Ph.D. candidate at the [Department of Economics](https://www.mcgill.ca/economics/), [McGill University](https://www.mcgill.ca/), Canada.
+My research lies at the crossroads of Environmental and Resource Economics, Industrial Organziation, International Trade and Political Economy.
+I am currently working on how changes in ownership structure (cross-ownership and common ownership) might affect the strategic resource use and their implications for climate change.
+Also, I am investigating the role played by lobby groups on international trade in waste from a political economy approach.